 Ideal for baby-boomers and their families, this three-day jamboree is renowned not only for its music but its real ales too.
 You can even take dogs to the festival and arrive by narrowboat.
-Full line-up details will be online soon but 2016 headliners include Marillion, Feast of Fiddles, The Pierce Brothers and, of course, Fairport Convention.
+The 2019 line-up includes Caravan, The Waterboys, Seth Lakeman, Frank Turner & The Sleeping Souls and, of course, Fairport Convention.

 Rye International Jazz and Blues Festival

 The festival offers world class headline concerts, free street music, an outdoor performance stage and many fringe music events, making the town come alive with music, fun and vibrancy.